-DELAMINATION: separation of the bondline as a result of drying stresses.
+DELAMINATION: separation of the bondline because of drying stresses.

 Note: Other causes of delamination may include joint mismanufacture that produces a bondline that is weaker than the surrounding wood or a bondline softened by water.
 Drying stresses that produce delamination are similar to those that produce checking in wood.